LLCZ0/GODSPEED/README.md

 *-Proverbs 28:13*
 # The Godspeed Project
-2 Python port scanners I created to help speed up certain CTF tasks, but mostly just for fun.
-Like many other homemade port scanners, the goal was to quickly identify open ports, which could then be taken to nmap for further enumeration.</br>
+2 Python port scanners I created to help speed up certain CTF tasks, but mostly just for fun.<br/>

+Like many other homemade port scanners, the goal was to quickly identify all open ports, which could then be taken to nmap for further enumeration.
+The puposes being efficient time management(speed), and identifying possible services running on any non-standard ports nmap doesn't check by default.</br>
 The functional speed is mostly dependant on network connection, and various target/scanner/host configurations.
 More on that below.<br/>
 **Neither of them were designed to be subtle (see quote), and are obviously not meant for "professional" use.<br/>**